olcf/olcf-user-docs/software/python/index.rst

 running a serial application.

 Similar to Summit (see above), ``$PATH`` issues are known to occur if not submitting from a fresh login shell, which can result in the wrong environment being detected.
-To avoid this, you must use the ``--export=NONE`` flag, which ensures that no previously set environment variables are passed into the batch job:
+To avoid this, you must use the ``--export=NONE`` flag during job submission and use ``unset SLURM_EXPORT_ENV`` in your job script (before calling ``srun``), which ensures that no previously set environment variables are passed into the batch job, but makes sure that ``srun`` can still find your python path:

 .. code-block:: bash